df-rw/ob-app-sidecar/docs/env-vars.md

 - Add `MY_ENV_VARIABLE` to your `.env`.
 - Update your code and make sure it acts how you like.
-- Add your new environment variable to `.env-sample` and make any notes that may be helpful by your peers.
+- Add your new environment variable to `.env-sample` and make any notes in there that may be useful.

 ## Update ./README.md

-Add notes on your environment to `README.md` in the section `.env`.
+Add notes on your new environment variable to `README.md` in the section `.env`.

 ## Docker environment